nberger/showoff/flying-cljs/flying/02_clojurescript.md

 <!SLIDE cljs>

-# ClojureScript

-## Extensible language
+# Stable and Extensible language

+* Code-as-data - use same language to transform code

 * Macros

-* Helps to keep the language small
+* Helps to keep the language small and stable

-* Code-as-data - use same language to transform code

 <!SLIDE cljs macros>